codebar/tutorials/js/lesson3/tutorial.md

 $('#logo').attr('width', 300)
 ```

-##Changing css attributes
+##Changing CSS attributes

-You can get and set the css properties of an item by using the `css()` action.
+You can get and set the CSS properties of an item by using the `css()` action.

 ```js
 var heading = $('h1');